Northern Pike Management

 - Help control stunted panfish populations.

-- Provide an additional angling opportunity during the ice fishing season.
+- Provide an additional angling opportunity during the ice fishing season as they remain active throughout the winter.

-The Fisheries Division worked to create and maintain Northern Pike fisheries in the following four Northern Pike Management Lakes:
+The Fisheries Division has worked to create and continues to maintain Northern Pike fisheries in the following four Northern Pike Management Lakes:

-Northern Pike can also be found at the following locations where they are either self-sustaining or stocked by private organizations:
+Northern Pike can also be found in waters across the state as they either have:

 - Lake Lillinonah